agiplv/homebridge-shelly-blu-trv/README.md

 ## Troubleshooting

+### Auto-Discovery Issues

+- **No devices appear automatically**: Ensure your Homebridge server and Shelly Gateways are on the same network and mDNS is enabled
+- **Gateways discovered but no TRVs appear**: Check that TRVs are properly paired with the gateway in the Shelly app
+- **Slow discovery**: Discovery waits up to 5 seconds for responses; consider using manual configuration if mDNS is unreliable

+### General Issues

-- Ensure your Homebridge server can reach the Shelly Gateway and TRVs on the local network.
+- Ensure your Homebridge server can reach the Shelly Gateway and TRVs on the local network
-Double-check the device IDs.
+- Double-check the device IDs (if using manual configuration)
-- Check Homebridge logs for errors.
+- Check Homebridge logs for errors

 ## Development & Testing